 As a leader in the global car rental and travel industries, Enterprise Holdings takes a sustainable approach to business and works with our partners to meet their supply-chain sustainability goals.

-Scope 1 and 2 emissions constitute less than 3 percent of Enterprise Holdings’ overall GHG impact.
-Scope 3 emissions – mostly determined by the wide range of driving habits and mobility needs of customers – are not included.
+Scope 3 emissions – mostly determined by the wide range of driving habits and mobility needs of customers – are not included in annual reporting.

 Helping Customers Manage Their Carbon Footprint

-Since FY2009, Enterprise Holdings has helped corporate accounts measure and manage their carbon footprints.
+Enterprise Holdings helps corporate accounts measure and manage their carbon footprints.
 Our Enterprise, National and Alamo brands offer customized carbon emissions reports based on vehicle type and miles traveled, by request.

 We also offer services that help customers minimize the impact of their vehicle rental by purchasing carbon offsets that support renewable energy projects.
-Working in partnership with TerraPass in the U.S. and Canada, and ClimateCare in the UK, customers have cumulatively offset more than 163,000 metric tons of carbon.
-Based on U.S. Environmental Protection Agency (EPA) standards, that’s equivalent to saving 18.3 million gallons of gasoline and 377,410 barrels of oil.
-We expect demand to increase for these custom reports as more companies audit and disclose their own carbon footprints.
+Working in partnership with TerraPass in the U.S. and Canada, and ClimateCare in the UK, customers have cumulatively offset 193,299 metric tons of carbon.
+Based on U.S. Environmental Protection Agency (EPA) standards, that’s equivalent to saving 21.75 million gallons of gasoline and 447,528 barrels of oil.